-RUSVM operates under a lockstep curriculum.
-RUSVM's curriculum is designed so classes are meant to be taken in a specific order, to bolster candidates' knowledge and skills incrementally.
+RUSVM's curriculum is designed so classes are meant to be taken in a specific order to bolster candidates' knowledge and skills incrementally.
 As such, the general policy at RUSVM is that it does not cancel classes.

 NEW STUDENT WELCOME PACKET MATERIALS